alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 and be removed from the queue.

 The default rention period is 4 days.
-The maximum allowed retention period is 14days.
+The maximum allowed retention period is 14 days.

 To configure the time that messages are kept on the queue we can update the service, specifying the period in seconds: